lucacri/homebridge-http-temperature-humidity/README.md

-# homebridge-http-temperature-humidity
+# homebridge-http-humidity

-Supports https devices on HomeBridge Platform
+Supports https devices on HomeBridge Platform.
+This is a simplified version of the https://github.com/lucacri/homebridge-http-temperature-humidity plugin.
+This version only supports humidity sensors, not temperature.

-# Installation
+# Installation (TO BE UPDATED)

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-httptemperaturehumidity
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

-# Configuration
+# Configuration (TO BE UPDATED)

 Configuration sample file: